Installing Solid Hardwood Floors

 There comes a point when the stapler will not fit near walls and we resort to the finish nailer again.
 If you've kept some longer straight boards for this area you'll see how much easier it is to finish off the area opposed to using random boards that are not straight.
 Through the larger open areas it becomes much easier to get a tight fitting floor because there's leverage in tapping them into place with the rubber side of the mallet.
 Pneumatic staplers also exert a good amount of force keeping those boards together too.

 For stubborn boards there are several options.
-One can either do it by hand with a long handled screwdriver, or invest in a tool called the power jack, shown on our tools pages.
+One can either do it by hand with a long handled screwdriver, or invest in a tool called the power jack shown on the right.
 When nailing the final courses do so by blind nailing or nailing into the groove at a 45 degree angle.
 At one point it will be necessary to top nail the last few rows.